kurama199/Machine-Coding-Projects/README.md

 # Machine-Coding-Projects
-This basically has a lot of machine coding projects and their implementation Majorly using React, Tailwind
+This basically has many machine coding projects and their implementation Majorly using React, Tailwind